ViliusSutkus89/Sample_Android_Library-MavenCentral-Instrumented_Tests/README.md

 Each successful build is deployed to a new staging repository in MavenCentral (Additional keywords: OSSRH, Nexus, Sonatype).
 Instrumented tests are run against the previously deployed library on a matrix of emulated devices, also in the GitHub Actions pipeline.
 Build, which passes instrumented tests, can be promoted to production.
 Build promotion to production creates a new GitHub release.
-Currently, build in MavenCentral needs to be manually promoted from staging to production.

 ## Drawbacks

 No build badge - badge status updates only when the whole workflow finishes.
 Either failed or succeeded.
 Current implementation has only two types of finished workflows: failed builds and released build.
 This means that after a build break, the badge will stay red until a new release, not until a passing build.

-Before a build can be promoted to Production environment in GitHub, the same build needs to be manually promoted in MavenCentral.

 Build artifacts from Sample application are not signed yet.